Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: Abstract

 \section{Abstract}

-The aim of this paper is to use the methods and results of symplectic homogenization (see \cite{STH}) to prove existence of periodic orbits and invariant measures with rotation number depending on the differential of the Homogenized Hamiltonian.
+The aim of this paper is to use the methods and results of symplectic homogenization (see \cite{STH}) to prove existence of periodic orbits and invariant measures with rotation vector belonging to the set of differentials of the Homogenized Hamiltonian.
+We also prove the Conley conjecture on the cotangent bundle of the torus.
+Both proofs rely on Symplectic Homogenization and a refinement of it.